dtcooper/tomato/README.md

 - [ ] Trim silence on uploaded assets
 - [ ] Way to parse filename into rotator, start/end date
 - [ ] Prevent duplicate assets from playing within a certain time period
+- [ ] Start/end time for assets in client are based on "is likely to play at" time
+- [ ] Empty rotators are warned on (based on feature flag)

 ### Future Versions